jenkins-x/jx/README.md

     minikube start --vm-driver hyperkit --memory 4028

+You will also need to enable the ingress addon

+    minikube addons enable ingress

 ### Setup Jenkins X

 Then ensure that Helm is initialized on your Kubernetes cluster by running: